Robrowno/rally-blog/README.md

 ## User Stories:

 - [User Story: Create Content](https://github.com/Robrowno/rally-blog/issues/1)
+    - As a Site Admin I can open an admin page in order to write my own new content and publish them.
 - [User Story: Create Drafts](https://github.com/Robrowno/rally-blog/issues/2)
+    - As a Site Admin I can save posts as drafts in order to continue editing or post content at a later date.
 - [User Story: Post Replication](https://github.com/Robrowno/rally-blog/issues/3)
+    - As a Site Admin I have a post template in order to make new posts quickly under the same format.
 - [User Story: Pagination](https://github.com/Robrowno/rally-blog/issues/4)
+    - As a Site User I can view a selection of paginated posts so that I can decide which posts I want to read.
 - [User Story: Social Media](https://github.com/Robrowno/rally-blog/issues/5)
+    - As a Site User I would like to see links to social media in order to follow the Site Owner on a desired Media platform.
 - [User Story: Open Post](https://github.com/Robrowno/rally-blog/issues/6)
+    - As a Site User I can click on a post in order to read the content from the post I selected.
 - [User Story: Account Registration](https://github.com/Robrowno/rally-blog/issues/7)
+    - As a Site User I can create an account in order to have access to features that I wouldn't have otherwise.
 - [User Story: Login/Logout](https://github.com/Robrowno/rally-blog/issues/8)
+    - As a Site User I can Log in or Log out in order to keep my account secure.
 - [User Story: Reset Password](https://github.com/Robrowno/rally-blog/issues/9)
+    - As a Site User I can reset my password incase my account password us compromised.
 - [User Story: Like](https://github.com/Robrowno/rally-blog/issues/11)
+    - As a Site User I can like a post in order to show that I enjoyed the content.
 - [User Story: Comment](https://github.com/Robrowno/rally-blog/issues/12)
+    - As a Site User I can comment on blog posts in order to interact with other site users and the site owner.
 - [User Story: Contact Form](https://github.com/Robrowno/rally-blog/issues/13)
+    - As a Site User I can Contact the Site owner directly in order to ask questions or discuss opportunities.
 - [User Story: Follow Page](https://github.com/Robrowno/rally-blog/issues/14)
+    - As a Site User I can open a dedicated social media page in order to view social media links from one location.
 - [User Story: Profile Page](https://github.com/Robrowno/rally-blog/issues/24)
+    - As a Site User I can Access a Profile Page in order to View/Update my information.
 - [User Story: Edit Comment](https://github.com/Robrowno/rally-blog/issues/25)
+    - As a Site User I can Click an edit button in order to Update/correct/edit comments that I've made.
 - [User Story: Delete Comment](https://github.com/Robrowno/rally-blog/issues/26)
+    - As a Site User I can click on a delete button in order to Remove comments I have made.
 - [User Story: Edit Profile Info](https://github.com/Robrowno/rally-blog/issues/27)
+    - As a Site User I can click an edit button on my profile in order to Edit/change information about me.
 - [User Story: Manage Panel](https://github.com/Robrowno/rally-blog/issues/28)
+    - As a Site Owner/Admin I can open a manage link in the navbar in order to create and edit posts on the front end.
 - [User Story: Documentation](https://github.com/Robrowno/rally-blog/issues/30)
 -